ymatrix-data/gpupgrade/README.md

 - Golang.
 We currently develop against latest stable Golang, which was v1.10 as of May 2018.
 - protoc.
 This is the compiler for the [gRPC protobuffer](https://grpc.io/) system.
-On macos, one way to install this is via `brew install protobuf`
+On macOS, one way to install this is via `brew install protobuf`

+If you want to hack on the code, please run the `make depend-dev` target, as this will install test and developer dependencies.

 ### Build and test the upgrade tool